camachomacho7/TryHackMe-Walkthroughs/SOC Level 1 /Linux Security Module /Linux Threat Detection 1/README.md

 <br />
 <h2>Conclusion</h2>
 <br />
-In this room we learened:
+In this room we learned:
 <br />
 <ul>
   <li>Analyzed authentication logs to detect initial access via services and SSH</li>